Best lights for night riding 2023 – don't let the darkness keep you off the trails

 Not really helmet-happy

 Canopus is the latest big power light from Moon and it’s a heavily armored setup in terms of battery and head unit, too.
-That adds some bulk and potential frame mount issues but if you want Enduro power lighting with the toughness to match then it’s well worth a look.
+That adds some bulk and potential frame mount issues but if you want enduro power lighting with the toughness to match then it’s well worth a look.

 The four-LED body sits in the center of a large alloy heat sink case which reduces the risk of overheating (causing an automatic power drop) or burnt fingers when running at the 3,600-lumen max.
 That’s overkill for most trail conditions, though, so we generally ran it in the 2,500- and 1,600-lumen modes.
 These give impressive three- and four-hour run times from the long alloy body battery pack.
 This gets twin straps and guide loops to keep it stable but the sheer length may cause fit issues on some curvy frames.
-It also adds a lot of weight to the system but it’s also very crash-proof.
+It also adds a lot of weight to the system but it’s very crash-proof.
 The connectors and leads are all heavy-duty too, as is the ‘out front’ style handlebar mount.
-It also comes with an extension cable and a helmet mount.
+It also with an extension cable and a helmet mount.

-The fact it’s USB charged rather than needing a separate specific charger adds convenience and reduces cost.
+The fact it’s USB-charged rather than needing a separate specific charger adds convenience and reduces cost.
 Having long run times to play with partially offsets the fact it only gives basic charge and run-time information, too, but we’d definitely prefer a more communicative setup.

 Specifications

-Lumens: 1200
+Lumens: 170

 Reasons to buy